moebiussurfing/ofxSurfingImGui/README.md

 =============================

 ## Overview
-An ImGui helper for openFrameworks with:
+An ImGui toolkit for openFrameworks with:
-**ofParameter Helpers**, Setup and Layout Management, **RAW ImGui Widgets** ported to OF, some projects just for testing, sequencer, node patching, and useful Snippets to easy integrate **ImGui** into **openFrameworks** projects.
+**ofParameter Helpers**, Setup and Layout Management, **RAW ImGui Widgets** ported to oF, some projects just for testing, sequencer, node patching, and useful Snippets to easy integrate **ImGui** into **openFrameworks** projects.

 ## WORK IN PROGRESS!
 ```